carderne/carderne.github.io/_posts/2018-08-21-scientific-look-acclimatization.md

 layout: single
 title: A semi-scientific look at acclimatization
 date: '2018-08-21 13:15:00'
-excerpt: "I've climbed about seven mountains above 4,000 metres.
-After my latest trip to Kyrgyzstan, where I took a very careful approach to acclimatization, I decided to have a look at my previous trips to see if anything of statistical value could be dredged out..."
+excerpt: "Is there any statistical value to be dredged out of the my seven-ish 4,000 metre peaks?"
 image: /assets/images/2018/acc1.png
 ---